-After 13 years of multidisciplinary collaboration in my medical community, here are my current diagnoses in DSM format: V – schizophrenia spectrum; IV – schizotypal personality.
-I give both to those who ask because the public is divided on if they prefer the dimensional (V) system or the categorical (IV).
-I prefer the dimensional, but based on the current classification used most widely in the real world, generally people want the categorical.
+After years of multidisciplinary collaboration in medicine, there are two ways to list current diagnoses in DSM format.
+The public is divided on if they prefer the dimensional (V) system or the categorical (IV).
 An example is the fierce debates around Asperger’s being incorporated into autism spectrum, but I ain’t going there right now.

 That said, now to another side.
 An article was presented to me, one attacking people for saying things like, “I’m anxious over this paper.
 This exam is depressing.”
 I don’t have the source, although I think it was on The Mighty.
 The argument is based on political correctness.
-The author went on to rant (I use rant because it’s clearly opinion based in style) about those with “genuine” anxiety and depression lack safe space and are diminished as human beings when “normal” people carelessly toss around these terms.
+The author went on to rant (it’s opinion-based and up for terrible embarrassment) about those with “genuine” anxiety and depression lack safe space and are diminished as human beings when normal people carelessly toss around these terms.
 Anxiety and depression want to know, “Where’s safe space?
 Can we invade it?”

 This is why I brought etymology and semantics into this post earlier.
 Oh and context, a maddening yet vitally important concept.

 I was reading a chapter in a class textbook for a theology course, and came across schizophrenic.
 My first reaction was anger.
 I looked back at the way the author was using the word.
 I realized something that changed my anger into appreciation: The author used schizophrenic as an adjective, a description – not a term.
-When I was able to understand his usage of the word, I chuckled at the pun.
+When I was able to understand his use of the word, I chuckled at the pun.
 Any offense I felt dissipated, because I took the time to work through my feeling as information, and opened myself to listening.
 Had a good laugh too.
 Who describes an ecumenical council as schizophrenic?
 That man.
 It’s brilliant.
 I need to cite this reference, it’s too good.

-Did people have to agree with what I said?
-No!
 The point of all that is to show you, reader, that having a voice is empowering.
 Political correctiveness (sorry, I like this term better) is censorship.
-Yes, that ugly, dirty word that gets tossed around when speaking of the Other as oppressor and abuser.
+Yes, that ugly, dirty word that gets tossed around when speaking of someone as oppressor and abuser.
 Problem is, empowerment doesn’t really discriminate for who uses it for the common good, let alone a whole community or group.

 Sun’s setting soon.
-I’m tired, I’m done for now, and I need to fix something about my debit card and find more bread.
+I’m tired, I’m done for now, and I need to find more bread.
 Ethics exam is coming up quickly, plus a final paper and colloquy for theology.
-No rest for the casted wicked, I see. ;)
+No rest for the casted wicked, I see. 😉